microsoft/azure-spring-boot/azure-spring-boot-starters/azure-cosmosdb-spring-boot-starter/README.md

 Property `azure.cosmosdb.consistency-level` is also supported.

 ### Define an entity
-Define a simple entity as Document in DocumentDB.
+Define a simple entity as Document in Cosmos DB.

 ```
 @Document(collection = "mycollection")